-’Tis the season for giving.
-And the latest World Giving Index shows that the United States is falling behind – dropping to 19th place among the most generous country over the course of the last ten years.
-U.S. donors in 2018 gave more than $427 billion to charity, with 68 percent of the funds coming directly from individuals, according to the National Philanthropic Trust.
+’Tis the season for giving, and the latest World Giving Index shows that the United States is falling behind – dropping to 19th place among the most generous country over the course of the last ten years.
+U.S. donors in 2019 gave more than $449 billion to charity, with 69% of the funds coming directly from individuals, according to the National Philanthropic Trust.

-But Americans do more than reach in their pockets to help others.
+Americans do more than just reach in their pockets to help others, though.
 They also contribute their time — and plenty of it.
-Nearly 63 million people volunteer in the U.S., serving a combined total of 7.9 billion hours per year, the equivalent of $184 billion of service.
+Over 77 million people volunteer in the U.S., serving a combined total of 6.9 billion hours per year, the equivalent of $167 billion of service.

 Most Charitable States in America